 Brown or dead spots in your lawn can be a huge source of frustration.
-They’re not only a terrible eyesore but may make you feel as though you’re losing control of your property in Allentown, Bethlehem, or Easton, PA.
+They’re not only a terrible eyesore but may make you feel as though you’re losing control of your property.

-An Important Note: Brown Spots Don’t Always Mean Mistakes
+Brown Spots in Your Lawn Don’t Always Mean Mistakes

 We feel it’s important to mention, before delving more into what may be causing dead or brown spots on your lawn, that even the best-cared-for lawns can get brown spots from time to time.